DBradley27/Kinase-specificity-evolution/README.md

 # Kinase-specificity-evolution
-A repository of files relating to the *Bradley and Beltrao, 2018* bioRxiv manuscript about the evolution of protein kinase substrate recognition.
+Files relating to the *Bradley and Beltrao, 2018* bioRxiv manuscript about the evolution of protein kinase substrate recognition have been deposited here.

 ## Protein kinase sequence alignment